mac-comp128/128-audio-fingerprinter/README.md

 Test your code using the `SimpleFingerprinter` class.
 You will need to initialize the `AudioFingerprinter rec` variable to an instance of your implementing class.

 The CarolOfTheBells mp3 that is included in the music directory should have somewhere between 980-1000 matches.
 Make sure the results are returned in sorted order as specified in the interface definition.
+The number of matches may vary somewhat each time you run it because when the mp3 file is loaded the format is converted from a stereo file to mono which can lead to some numerical imprecision.
+The `AudioFingerprinterTest.testRecognize()` method uses pre-converted files containing just the raw bytes to avoid this issue.
+Make sure that it passes the test.

 Once `SimpleFingerprinter` is working, complete the TODO comment in the MainApp class.
 You should now be able to run the MainApp using the process described above under the Getting Started section.